matthew-andrews/mattandre.ws/source/_posts/make-for-hipsters.md

 That worked and is simple except that if you ran `make install` twice in quick succession the second time, although faster than the first, would be quite slow.

-One feature of make is that it checks if a file or folder matching the rule name exists first before executing that rule's recipe â€” and it won't run the recipe if that file or foler already exists.
+One feature of make is that it checks if a file or folder matching the rule name exists first before executing that rule's recipe — and it won't run the recipe if that file or foler already exists.

 So we can improve our `make install` rule by:-